karolina-siemieniuk-morawska/opigeo/README.md

-# Opigeo
+# OpiGeo
-Website for Opigeo company
+Website for OpiGeo company